HCLOpenBMC/documents/design/power-control-design.md

     * sub-chassis power on (slot power on)
     * sub-chassis power off (slot power off)
-    * sub-chassis power reboot (slot power reboot)
+    * sub-chassis power reboot (slot power cycle)

-2. In the existing phosphor-state manager for chassis the following supports are available that is  On and Off (RequestedPowerTransition). but for reboot transition request needs to implement in the phosphor-state-manager
+2. In the existing phosphor-state manager for chassis, the following supports are available that is  On and Off (RequestedPowerTransition). but for reboot transition request needs to implement in the phosphor-state-manager